 The County provides tax abatements for urban renewal and economic development projects through abatement of property valuations and through the use of tax increment financing as provided for in Chapters 15A and 403 of the Code of Iowa.
 For these types of projects, the County enters into agreements with developers which require the County, after developers meet the terms of the agreements, to reduce the taxable valuation for the period of time and/or rebate a portion of the property tax paid by the developers, to pay the developers an economic development grant or to pay the developers a predetermined dollar amount.
 The County also agreed to pay a portion of the costs related to road improvements to support the development projects.

-For the year ended June 30, 2023, the County abated \$174,440 of property tax under the urban renewal and economic development projects.
+For the year ended June 30, 2024, \$193,383 of property tax was diverted from the County under the County's urban renewal and economic development projects.

 Tax Abatements of Other Entities